Learning from Multiple Datasets with Heterogeneous and Partial Labels for Universal Lesion Detection in CT: Multi-dataset Lesion Detection

 \subsection{Lesion Ensemble (LENS)}

+We use a two-stage detection framework due to its high accuracy, meanwhile employ a combination of data-specific AFPs and a multi-task detection head.
 In our problem, multiple lesion datasets have heterogeneous labels.
 A lesion type may be annotated in dataset $ i $ but not in $ j $.
 Therefore, it is suitable to learn them in a multi-task fashion~\cite{Wang2019universal}.
 LENS includes $ d $ dataset-specific AFPs (\Fig{LENS_framework}), where $ d $ is the number of datasets.
-We pool the proposals from all AFPs, do non-maximum suppression (NMS), and then feed them to an ROIAlign layer~\cite{He2017MaskRCNN} and a detection head.
-The detection head includes two fully connected (FC) layers that are shared across datasets, followed by dataset-specific classification layers and box regression layers to predict the detection score $ s $ (lesion vs.~non-lesion) and box offsets $ \Delta $~\cite{Ren2015faster} for each proposal.
-Essentially, we first merge the proposals of all AFPs to generate a comprehensive set of dataset-agnostic and universal lesion proposals, then do dataset-specific rescoring in the detection head to output boxes matching each dataset's semantics.
-Note that a dataset-specific AFP or detection layer is updated only when the training data comes from the corresponding dataset.
+We pool the proposals from all AFPs, do non-maximum suppression (NMS), then fed them to an ROIAlign layer~\cite{He2017MaskRCNN} and a detection head.
+The detection head includes two fully connected (FC) layers that are shared between datasets.
+Then, dataset-specific classification layers and box regression layers predict the detection score $ s $ (lesion vs.~non-lesion) and box offsets $ \Delta $~\cite{Ren2015faster} for each proposal.
+To sum up, we first merge the proposals of all AFPs to generate a comprehensive set of dataset-agnostic and universal lesion proposals, then use the multi-task detection head to give each proposal multiple detection scores matching each dataset's semantics.
+Note that the entire LENS network is trained in one training process.
+The DenseNet+FPN backbone and the two FC layers in the detection head are updated in each training iteration, whereas a dataset-specific AFP or detection layer is updated only when the training data come from the corresponding dataset.
 The overall loss function of LENS is